hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 ## Registry namespaces

-Registry namespaces are required to distinguish platforms on which the JetWork program executes.
-Platforms may have incompatible implementations, such as regular expressions, or lacking implementations of certain functions, therefore sharing packages between platforms is not allowed in JetWorkPM.
+Registry namespaces are required to distinguish platforms on which the Jet program executes.
+Platforms may have incompatible implementations, such as regular expressions, or lacking implementations of certain functions, therefore sharing packages between platforms is not allowed in JetPM.

 The package manifest's top-level `registryNamespace` option is required and indicates the registry namespace to which the package belongs as well as the namespace on which dependencies are found in the package registry.